-FSD 403 Fashion Design by Draping (6CH): This course is a study of three dimensional fashion design through the technique of draping directly on a body form.
-Basic silhouettes and garment style features are draped and fitted in muslin, and then converted to flat patterns to have an integrated design approach.
+FSD 412 Fashion Design by Draping (6CH): This course is a study of three-dimensional fashion design through the technique of draping directly on a body form.
+Various silhouettes and garment style features are explored through draping in muslin, and then converted to flat patterns to have an integrated design approach.
 Students use the principles of draping to create original apparel designs in fashion fabric for specified target markets.
-The prerequisite is FSD 401.